What's the recovery like for Tattoo Removal?

 • Blistering that is severe, spreading, or not healing after 2 weeks

-• Unusual skin texture changes or raised scarring forming in the treated area
+• Raised or thickened scarring forming in the area

 Ready to find a Tattoo Removal provider?